 The student will be required to undertake a written 2 hour examination on identified topic areas.
 Four weeks' notice will be given prior to the examination of the topic areas.
 The students will be permitted to take published texts/articles into the examination and must submit a typed reference list.
-The exam will consist of a number of scenarios from the field of community children's nursing from which the student will work.
-Each scenario will consist of pertinent points in order to assess the module learning outcomes and will link closely to the requirements of managing community children's nursing practice.
+The exam will consist of a number of scenarios from which the student will work.
+Each scenario will consist of pertinent points in order to assess the level 7 module learning outcomes and will link closely to the requirements of managing within clinical practice in the community.